allegory-software/allegory-sdk/README.md

 complexity builds up at the boundary between the software that you control and the software that you don't control.
 When you can't fix a bad or incomplete API that you nevertheless have to build on, all you get is hacks and bugs.
-As a middleware, the Allegory SDK is in the worst position in this regard, it can never cover everything for everybody, so you'll have to tailor it to suit your needs.
+As a middleware, the Allegory SDK is in the worst position in that regard, it can never cover everything for everybody, so you'll have to tailor it to suit your needs.
 Treating it as a black box will only bring you sadness.